greenelab/deep-review/all-sections.md

 straightforward to measure biological properties of interest, such as fluorescence intensities, textures, and sizes.
 Given the dramatic successes of deep learning in biological imaging, we simply refer to articles that review recent advancements [@MmRGFVUu; @40EG4ZEU; @TutLhFSz].
-We believe deep learning will become commonplace for biological image segmentation once user-friendly tools exist.
+For deep learning to become commonplace for biological image segmentation, user-friendly tools need to be developed.

 We anticipate an additional kind of paradigm shift in bioimaging that will be brought about by deep learning: what if images of biological samples, from